Frequently Asked Questions About Christianity, Answered Honestly!

 1st Peter 1:14-16

-What is Legalism?
-It is certainly not exhorting to Obedience to God's law.
-This is not something for the Church to condemn, and believers seeking to do what is lawful cannot be construed as attempting to gain salvation by the works of the law.
+So again we see that legalism is certainly not exhorting to obedience of God's law.
+This exhorting, testimony or rebuke of the church is not something for Christians to condemn.
+Nor is believers seeking to do what is lawful to be construed as attempting to gain salvation by the works of the law.
 These things are not acts of legalism.
 Rather these are living proofs and evidences of a changed nature.
-And because of this changed nature in man, the believer will repent of transgressions of the law, and he will examine himself, and he will attempt to make corrections.
-What he will not do is pretend that he is not committing sin, or continue to live in his sin under the auspices of a Church teaching that such rebuke of lawlessness is an act of legalism.
+Because of this changed nature in man, the believer will repent of transgressions of the law, and he will examine himself, and he will attempt to make corrections.
+What he will not do is pretend that he is not committing sin, or continue to live in his sin under the auspices of a church teaching that such rebuke of lawlessness is an act of legalism.

 2nd Corinthians 13:5